 Technology was made for the betterment of the world.
-But there is a huge difference between the how technology helps people and how people use technology to help themselves by abusing its use.
+But there is a considerable difference between the how technology helps people and how people use technology to help themselves by abusing its use.

-Too much exposure to technology can actually cause narcissism, expectation of instant gratification, distraction, vision and other physical issues as well as depression.
+Too much exposure to technology can cause narcissism, an expectation of instant gratification, distraction, vision and other physical issues as well as depression.

 The Positive Effects Of Detaching From Technology On Mental Health